ocadotechnology/django-closuretree/docs/index.rst

 Basic Usage
 ===========

-To take advantage of django-closuretree, instead of inheriting your models from ``django.db.models.Model``, inherit from ``closuretree.models.ClosureModel``:
+To take advantage of **django-closuretree**, instead of inheriting your models from ``django.db.models.Model``, inherit from ``closuretree.models.ClosureModel``:

 .. code-block:: python